Who Love's Ya Baby?

 Bad for our jobs:

-With public anxiety growing over gasoline prices and with job growth slowing, President Bush used a college commencement address on Saturday to assure graduates that they were entering a marketplace with good jobs at high salaries.
+With public anxiety growing over gasoline prices and with job growth slowing, President Bush used a college commencement address on Saturday to assure graduates that they were entering a marketplace with good jobs at high salaries.'Growing competition' from countries that we shipped 3 million of our jobs to.

 [...]